Mormon Temple Ceremony - Mormon-Temple-Ceremony.com - all about Mormon Temples, LDS Temples, and Temple Ceremonies

 • Special white clothing is worn during the Endowment to symbolize purity and service before the Lord.

-• Details of the temple ceremony are considered to be sacred and not for publication or discussion outside the temple.
+• Details of the Mormon temple ceremony (the Endowment in particular) are considered to be sacred and not for publication or discussion outside the temple.

 • When in operation, the temple is not open to the public.
 To participate in temple activities, members require a special "temple recommend" signed by their local Church leaders indicating that the member is in good standing and able to participate.
 Temple worship is a privilege but also brings serious responsibilities.
 Temple covenants, like the covenant of baptism itself, should not be taken lightly or made by those not prepared and willing to keep them.